 White Sands has firm opening and closing times with a single, gated entrance and exit by the main road.
 Park rangers open and close the gate at fixed times.
 Though rare, the park also closes for missile tests from a nearby military base.

 For photographers, the park's opening and closing times can conflict with golden hour and blue hour photography.
-Visitors cannot enter White Sands before sunrise, nor can they stay after dark.
-Just when the light is getting good at the end of the day, it may be time to pack your camera and start hiking back to your car.
+Just when the light is getting good at the end of the day, it may be time to pack your camera and leave.

 There are however a few ways to work around this.

 Two, in summer, White Sands hosts one full moon watching night per month where the park stays open a couple of hours later (eg, 11pm instead of 9pm).
 When that day is depends on the full moon cycle, and park management.
-Lots of people come for this, so expect to see plenty of other people.
 Check the White Sands website for calendar dates.

 Four, White Sands offers paid permits to arrive early and stay late.
-These aren't cheap ($75/hr when I checked, plus a permit application fee), and you have to apply for a permit at least a month prior to your planned visit.
-These could be a lifesaver to get the best light certain months of the year when the park opens after sunrise and closes before sunset.
+These aren't cheap ($75 per hour last I checked, plus a permit application fee), and you have to apply for a permit at least a month prior to your planned visit.
+A permit could however be a lifesaver to get the best light during months of the year when the park opens after sunrise and closes before sunset.

 Hiking the dunes

 White Sands has two official hiking trails: the Backcountry Trail and the Alkali Flat Trail.
-The latter is a five mile loop featuring the tallest dunes in the park.
+The latter is a five mile loop that features the tallest dunes in the park.
 Both trails are sporadically marked with tall metal posts to help guide you along.
 There is no requirement to stay on either trail, or use the trails at all.
-You're free to hike and wander anywhere you want.
+You're free to hike and wander anywhere you please.

-The further you hike away from marked trails, the more pristine the dunes.
-Dunes on the trails and near the road and picnic areas are used by families and casual hikers, and are thus full of foot prints and sled marks.
-But if you hike a mile or so further into the field, the dunes are more pristine.
-Literally the further you go, the better the dunes are photographically.
+Dunes on these trails, near the road and picnic areas will be heavily trampled with footprints and sled marks.
+If however you hike a mile or so further into the field, the dunes will be much more pristine.
+The further you go, the better the dunes.

-If you do wander off marked trails, remember that the San Andreas mountains are to the west, and the main road and parking area is east.
+If you do wander off the marked trails, remember that the San Andreas mountains are to the west, and the main road and parking areas are to east.
 I recommend checking the horizon from time to time to reorient yourself while hiking.

 Better yet, bring a phone with GAIA GPS or AllTrails installed to record your hike and track your GPS coordinates.
-These apps are what I use and depend on anytime I go hiking, and they are especially helpful in White Sands.
+These apps are free, and will record how far you've hiked and how to get back using digital breadcrumbs.

 - Sun-hat.
 The wider the brim, the better.
 Boonie hats are perfect.